Brand Compliance & Trade Marking.

 Like any valuable business asset, your brand should be protected.
-Failure to protect your brand may reduce its value, and could damage your brands’ reputation.
+Brand Compliance & Trade Marking is an essential element when making your mark in your market.
+Failure to protect your brand may reduce its value and damage your brand’s reputation.

-If a competitor were to start using your brand, or worse rip it off with a copycat to advertise their own services they may be attracting customers that would otherwise have come to you, or worse, be delivering sub-standard products or services under your name.
+Suppose a competitor started using your brand, or worse, ripped it off with a copycat to advertise their services.
+In that case, they may be attracting customers that would otherwise have come to you, or worse, be delivering sub-standard products or services under your name.

 Where do I start with Brand Compliance & Trade Marking?

-While there is some protection through law of another company ‘passing off‘ as your brand through consumer law, the most effective form of brand protection is through trade mark registration.
+While there is some protection through the law of another company ‘passing off‘ as your brand through consumer law, trademark registration is the most effective form of brand protection.

-Trade marking your brand is a sign used to distinguish one person’s goods or services from those of others.
-Registering a trade mark provides you with a legally enforceable right to stop other traders using your trade mark to advertise similar goods or services without authorisation.
+Trademarking your brand is a sign to distinguish one person’s goods or services from others.
+Registering a trademark provides you with a legally enforceable right to stop other traders from using your brand to advertise similar goods or services without authorisation.

-If someone is using a registered trade mark without permission of the trade mark owner to sell similar goods or services, this is known as trade mark infringement.
-In most cases where this occurs, a simple cease and desist letter is sufficient to stop the infringement from continuing.
-Where this is unsuccessful, the trade mark can be enforced through other methods.
+If someone is using a registered trademark without permission of the trademark owner to sell similar goods or services, this is known as trademark infringement.
+In most cases where this occurs, a simple cease and desist letter is sufficient to stop the violation from continuing.
+Where this is unsuccessful, the trademark can be enforced through other methods.

-A registered trade mark can be seen as a way of minimising future enforcement cost.
-It also notifies others that you’re serious about protecting your brand, and increases the value of your business.
+A registered trademark can be seen as a way of minimising future enforcement costs.
+It also notifies others that you’re serious about protecting your brand and increases the value of your business.

-Even though you may have a registered trade mark it’s also important to be attentive to the activities of your competitors.
-If you suspect or witness your brand being infringed it is best to take action as soon as possible.
-The longer the infringing activity goes on the harder it will be to stop.
+Even though you may have a registered trademark, it’s also essential to be attentive to the activities of your competitors.
+If you suspect or witness your brand being infringed, it is best to take action as soon as possible.
+The longer the infringing activity goes on, the harder it will be to stop.

 Trademark?
 Registered trademark symbol?
 Or something else?

-A trademark is a symbol, word, or series of words that have been established as being representative of a company, brand, or product.
-The word “trademark” indicates that the organisation that owns the trademark has applied to register it with the appropriate agency.
+A trademark is a symbol, word, or series of words established as representative of a company, brand, or product.
+The term “trademark” indicates that the organisation that owns the Trademark has applied to register it with the appropriate agency.
 The ™ symbol should be used for any intellectual property that fits one of two categories:

-It has not yet been registered yet; or The registration has been filed but is not yet official.
+It has not yet been registered, or The registration has been filed but is not yet official.
 In Australia, you can find out more here.

-The ™ lets people know that you are claiming the rights and use of the trademarked symbol or words for yourself.
+The ™ lets people know that you claim the rights and use of the trademarked symbol or words for yourself.
 It is not proof of ownership.
-For that, you must prove that you were the first to use the trademark and that use of it by anybody else would materially harm you.
+For that, you must prove that you were the first to use the Trademark and that use of it by anybody else would materially harm you.